jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

     http://localhost:8080/alfresco

 And you will see the "Welcome to Alfresco' page.
-In versions prior to 5.0.d this would be the Alfresco Explorer login page.log in using "admin" and "admin".
+In versions prior to 5.0.d this would be the Alfresco Explorer login page.
+Log in using "admin" and "admin".
 If you want to verify that you can log in, go to the Alfresco web script console, which is:

     http://localhost:8080/alfresco/s/index